Faculty

 Compensation

 Faculty members are responsible for the quality of the students they hire and for overseeing the quality of their work.
-Please note that if a student is released from a position or decides to leave that position prior to the end of the term, the amount of his/her compensation is pro-rated.
+Please note that if a student is released from a student job role or decides to leave that role prior to the end of the term, the amount of his/her compensation is pro-rated.
 Faculty members may use their STARS accounts to pay for eligible TFs, graders, and tutors over and above amounts they are qualified to be paid for by Stern's operational funds.
 TFs, Graders and Tutors will be charged to an individual faculty member’s STARS allocation if the class size does not meet the minimum enrollment of 25 students.
 STARS must also be used when hiring a student who does not meet basic eligibility.
 Faculty may hire non-Stern graduate students as TFs only in the event that they are unable to hire Stern students with the appropriate background.

 Please note that once an application receives approval from the Teaching Assistance Center the compensation amount cannot be amended due to an increase or decrease in the course enrollment.
 If a faculty member would like to provide their TF with an additional payment due to an increase in enrollment after the student has already been processed, the compensation would come from their STARS.